General Application for GST/HST Rebates

 A claimant may choose to authorize a third party for a specific period and indicate this on Form GST507.
 If the claimant does this, the period covered by the rebate application must fall within the period of authorization indicated by the claimant on Form GST507.

-Sign your rebate application, or a representative you have authorized using Form GST507, can sign your rebate application on your behalf.
-We may return any unsigned rebate applications we receive.
-If you are completing Part H – Direct deposit request, Part E must be signed by an owner, partner, corporate director, or officer, and cannot be signed by an authorized representative.
+Sign your rebate application, or a representative you have authorized using Form GST507 can sign your rebate application on your behalf.
+The CRA may return any unsigned rebate applications it receives.

 Note

-If you are filing an application under reason code 10, or 26 because a GST/HST registered supplier or insurer paid or credited you with your rebate, you are still considered to be the legal claimant.
-Sign Part E of the rebate application.
-The registered supplier or insurer cannot complete this part.
+If you are filing an application under reason code 10 or 26 because a GST/HST-registered supplier or insurer paid or credited you with your rebate, you are still considered to be the legal claimant.
+Sign Part G of the rebate application.
+The registered supplier or insurer cannot fill out this part.

 Books and records

-You must maintain proper documentation to support your rebate claim, including any calculation(s) relating to the provincial part of the HST paid or self assessed, in your files.
-You must keep adequate books and records, including original invoices for six years from the end of the year to which they relate.
+You must maintain proper documentation to support your rebate claim, including (if applicable) any calculations relating to the provincial part of the HST paid or self-assessed, in your files.
+You must keep adequate books and records, including original receipts and invoices for six years from the end of the year to which they relate.
 You may be asked for them at a later date.

-Use the CRA’s online services for businesses throughout the year to:
+Use My Business Account throughout the year to:

-For more information, go to E-services for Businesses.
+For more information, go to Digital services for businesses.

 For more information